grace-ac/grace-ac.github.io/_posts/2026-09-14-oysterwater-chem-log.md

 **NOTE**: The API test strips are all used up, but I found another brand water test strips that also test for pH, nitrite, nitrate and alk, so I used those.
 Tetra Brand EasyStrips.

+The yellow left tank was refilled with ~27ppt water today.

 | Test    | Blue Tank Left | Blue Tank Right | Yellow Tank Left                                | Yellow Tank Right |
 |---------|----------------|-----------------|-------------------------------------------------|-------------------|
 |      pH |            7.4 |             7.8 |                                             7.8 | 7.8               |